-Federal Statutory and Regulatory Authority for the Medicare Hospital Inpatient Benefit
+Federal Authority Behind Your Georgia Medicare Hospital Inpatient Benefit

 The Medicare hospital inpatient benefit rests on a deep stack of statutory and regulatory authority that has accumulated since the original Medicare statute in 1965.
 Understanding the authorities is essential because hospital coverage disputes, discharge appeals, observation status grievances, and payment classification questions are all resolved by reference to specific subsections of the Social Security Act and specific provisions of Title 42 of the Code of Federal Regulations.